-On the other hand, a possible limitation is that the full advantages of remote welding can be realized only when no process gas needs to be applied, because otherwise one would still need to provide the relative movement of gas nozzle and workpiece.
+On the other hand, a possible limitation is that the full advantages of remote welding can be realized only when no process gas needs to be applied because otherwise one would still must provide the relative movement of gas nozzle and workpiece.

-In some cases, the workpieces need to be properly prepared.
+In some cases, the workpieces must be properly prepared.
 Often, it is important to have them clean enough, i.e., possibly apply some cleaning procedure, e.g. to remove oxidized layers or machine oils.
 In some cases, it is necessary to pre-heat parts before welding.

 Single-beam and Multi-beam Methods

 Usually, laser welding is done with a single laser beam.
 However, there are refined methods for improved quality where a few beams are used in combination:

 - Dual-spot techniques use two closely spaced laser beams with equal power and diameter.
 The line through the two spots may be aligned along the movement direction or perpendicular to it.

 - Trifocal welding is done with a main beam with large diameter, preceded by two more tightly focused beams.